This is the best time to check these and prepare my house for fall. So how about making a home checklist ?

 There’s also no better time to check the front door and door frames for drafts.
-Namely so heat isn’t being wasted because of small cracks and openings to let the heat out of your home.
-Lastly, having drafts come in to your home isn’t efficient for heating and costs.
+Namely, so heat isn’t being wasted because of small cracks and openings to let the heat out of your home.
+Lastly, having drafts come into your home isn’t efficient for heating and costs.

-As an example our attic gets extremely cold in the winter.
+As an example, our attic gets extremely cold in the winter.
 Because a large draft enters the house we use this product under the door.
-It works for both sides, works extremely well and is barely noticeable.
+It works for both sides, works extremely well, and is barely noticeable.

-By the way if you are looking for an easy project for the front porch this is perfect!
+By the way, if you are looking for an easy project for the front porch this is perfect!

 I hope you find this post on to prepare my house for fall helpful.
 We all want to make sure things in our homes are taken care of and there’s no better time then now.

-Do these before the hustle and bustle of the celebrating the colder season and the holidays.
+Do these before the hustle and bustle of celebrating the colder season and the holidays.
 Especially because we are getting ready to spend time with family and friends.